The Environmental Benefits of Indoor Gardening and Hydroponics

 Hydroponics uses approximately 95% less water and 60% less fertilizer than traditional gardening and farming methods.
 That’s because rather than losing water and fertilizer to runoff or evaporation, these valuable elements are kept in an enclosed system, where 100% of them will be used to grow produce as efficiently as possible

 Healthier Growing Practices:

 When we grow with hydroponics, we reduce and potentially eliminate the need for harmful herbicides and pesticides.
 Herbicides are often avoided completely with the avoidance of soil.
 When growing indoors, harmful pesticides can be avoided as well, so that they will never hurt you or your family, or impact vulnerable bee, insect, and bird populations either.

 Hydroponic garden growing systems like the iHarvest® are capable of growing 30 or more plants in only ~2.5 square feet of floor space.
 Growing 30 similar plants outdoors would take ~ 13 square feet of space.
+The uHarvest® is even more compact, and grows 12 or more plants in less than a square foot.
 This saves precious farmland and eliminates the use of farming practices that cause soil erosion.